NWM-MGP/Public_Resources/methylation_cnv_caller/README.md

 | PLCB4    | AMP   | 0.97        | 1.00        |

 ## Citation
-If you publish work using the meningioma risk classifier, please cite Duckett et al.
+If you publish work using the methylation CNV caller, please cite Duckett et al.

 ## Additional Information
 The methylation CNV caller is for research use only.